Dobiasd/articles/switching_from_imperative_to_functional_programming_with_games_in_Elm.md

 ```

 Sure, what is more readable/pretty is also a matter or habit/taste.
 But
-beside the terseness there come other benefits with this abstraction,
+beside the terseness there come other benefits with the abstract separation
-e.g. if you want to decide from the outside what to do with the values:
+of the control structure, e.g. if you want to decide from the outside what
+to do with the values:

 ```haskell
 l1 = buildPairs [1..5] ((^)2)